1994 Senior British Open

 The 1994 Senior British Open was a professional golf tournament for players aged 50 and above and the eighth British Senior Open Championship, held from 20 to 23 July at Royal Lytham & St Annes Golf Club in Lytham St Annes, Lancashire, England, United Kingdom.

 In 2018, the tournament was, as all Senior British Open Championships played 1987–2002, retroactively recognized as a senior major golf championship and a PGA Tour Champions (at the time named the Senior PGA Tour) event.

 Tom Wargo won by two strokes over defending champion Bob Charles and Doug Dalziel to win his first Senior British Open title and second senior major championship victory.

 Venue

 The event was the fourth Senior Open Championship in a row held at Royal Lytham & St Annes Golf Club.

 Field

 123 players entered the competition.
-Two of them withdraw and two were disqualified.
+Two of them withdrew and two were disqualified.
 66 players, all of them professionals, no amateurs, made the 36-hole cut.